Sengolda/badgie/README.md

 py -3 -m pip install -Ur requirements.txt py -3 main.py
 ```
-The rest is done interactively
+- The rest is done interactively
+- After you are finished setting it up interactively please go the server and use the `hello` slash command.

 Please give a star if this project helped you